Device-independent Randomness Expansion with Entangled Photons

-A randomness generation protocol takes as input the desired number of random bits $k_{\text{out}}$ and a soundness error $\epsilon$.
+A randomness-generation protocol takes as input the desired number of random bits $k_{\text{out}}$ and a soundness error $\epsilon$.
 When it is run, it either fails or succeeds.
 If it succeeds, it produces $k_{\text{out}}$ bits.
-The behavior is such that within a statistical distance of $\epsilon$, there exists an ``ideal'' randomness generation protocol that has the same probability of success and produces $k_{\text{out}}$ uniformly random bits conditional on success.
-The random bits produced in the ideal protocol are independent of settings choices and seed input as well as side information.
-A consequence is that if the probability of success is at least $\sqrt{\epsilon}$, then conditioned on success, the output bits' distribution is within a statistical distance of $\sqrt{\epsilon}$ of uniformly random.
+The behavior is such that within a statistical distance of $\epsilon$, there exists an ``ideal'' randomness-generation protocol that has the same probability of success and produces $k_{\text{out}}$ uniformly random bits conditional on success.
+The random bits produced by the ideal protocol are independent of settings choices and seed input as well as side information.
+A consequence is that if the probability of success is at least $\sqrt{\epsilon}$, then conditioned on success, the random bits produced by the actual protocol are indistinguishable (within a statistical distance of $\sqrt{\epsilon}$) from those produced by the ideal protocol.

 Before running our analysis, we set a stopping criteria as discussed in the Methods section.
-This consisted of picking a value of our running entropy witness, $G_{\min}$, that must be met in order for the protocol to succeed.
-Figure \ref{fig:primary_yield} shows some of the tradeoffs involved in choosing the value of $G_{\min}$.
-Our choice of $G_{\min} = 1,616,998,677$ corresponds to an estimated probability of success of $p_{\mathrm{succ}} \geq 99.38\SI{\%}$.
+This consits of picking a minimum value, $W_{\min}$, that must be met by the running entropy witness in order for the protocol to succeed.
+Figure \ref{fig:primary_yield} shows some of the tradeoffs involved in choosing $W_{\min}$.
+Our choice of $W_{\min} = 1,616,998,677$ corresponds to an estimated probability of success of $p_{\mathrm{succ}} \geq 0.9938$.
 The actual run of the protocol analysis succeeded after $49,977,714$ blocks ($91.0$ hours of experiment time).
-We have the ability to generate $1,181,264,237$ new random bits at the soundness error $5.7 \times 10^{-7}$.
-In total, we consume $949,576,566$ random bits for spot checks and settings choices.
+At this point, we have the ability to generate $1,181,264,237$ new random bits at the soundness error $5.7 \times 10^{-7}$, while consuming $949,576,566$ random bits for spot checks and settings choices.
+In terms of randomness rate, $3,606$ new random bits can be generated per second.
 If we were to extract our bits using Trevisan's extractor implemented by Ref.~\cite{mauerer:qc2012a} with parameters as described in Ref.~\cite{bierhorst:qc2018a}, an additional $3,725,074$ seed random bits would be required.
 We are therefore able to achieve an expansion ratio of $k_{\text{out}}/k_{\text{in}} =1.24$.
-In figure \ref{fig:main_anlys} we show the running entropy witness on all of our collected data.
+In figure \ref{fig:main_anlys} we show the running entropy witness on all the data available for expansion analysis.